Federal Oversight Undermined

 Reporters heard about incidents in real time, arrived independently, captured unfiltered accounts of police activity, and could verify or challenge official statements.

-After Encryption
+After encryption

 Journalists depend entirely on police notifications, arrive after scenes are controlled, receive only official narratives, and cannot independently verify accounts.

-The Palo Alto Precedent They Ignored
+The Palo Alto precedent

 1